martinecker/SkellyUltra/README.md

 **Notes**:
 - Supported audio formats: MP3, WAV, FLAC, OGG, M4A, and more
 - The integration automatically handles connecting the Bluetooth speaker
-- Pairing must be done manually via `bluetoothctl` (only needed once)
+- Pairing can be done automatically if the REST server is running as root and otherwise must be done manually via `bluetoothctl` (only needed once)
 - First connection after enabling Live Mode may take 10-30 seconds

 ### 📁 Using the Internal Files Media Player